How to create, change, and delete aliases in Linux

 Creating aliases

 There are two ways to create aliases: temporary and permanent.
 A temporary alias works only in the current session.
-Linux automatically deletes it when the user logout from the current session or shutdown the system.
-A permanent alias remains available until you manually delete it.
+Linux automatically deletes it when the user logs out from the current session or shuts down the system.
+A permanent alias remains available until the user manually deletes it.

 Creating and managing temporary aliases

-The following command creates an alias in the current session only.
+The following command creates an alias for the current session.

 #alias alias_name='actual_command'